SeoroMin/Prompt4LLM-Eval/README.md

 We won the summarization track at the [AACL-Eval4NLP workshop](https://eval4nlp.github.io/2023/shared-task.html) with this methodology.

 # Key findings
-For detailed experimental results, see the paper <br>
+For detailed experimental results, please refer to the paper. <br>
 - *Dataset : Summeval dev set*
 - *Metric : Kendall's tau correlation to measure similarity to human scores*